 Confused by all the Stampin’ Up! catalogs, their differences, and when they are active?
 If so you are not alone, but it really isn’t as hard to figure out as you may think.

 Stampin’ Up! has organized their thousands of active products through a variety of catalogs throughout the year.
-From being a Stampin’ Up!
-Demonstrator for several years I know it can be easy to get confused with all these catalogs.
+From being a Stampin’ Up! demonstrator for several years I know it can be easy to get confused with all these catalogs, especially when they change every so often.
 I often get asked what the catalogs are, what’s the difference between them, and when they come out throughout the year.

 I hope to shed some light on these questions to make navigating Stampin’ Up! catalogs a breeze.